 We constructed our impact framework based on engagement with our clients and evaluation of direct and measurable impact investment opportunities in public fixed income markets.
 The resulting framework emphasizes four themes, supporting a multitude of positive environment and social outcomes:

 Renewable energy and climate change

-- New, expanding or existing renewable energy projects (including hydroelectric, solar and wind).
+- New, expanding or existing renewable energy projects (including solar, wind, and small-scale hydroelectric).